zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Gemma: No sugar?
 No dairy?

-Sebastian: And there is a whole slew of allergies t o consider, like people who have celiac disease, those who can’t eat gluten, an d those who are allergic to wheat or peanuts.
+Sebastian: And there is a whole slew of allergies to consider, like people who have celiac disease, those who can’t eat gluten, an d those who are allergic to wheat or peanuts.

  Gemma: Wow, when did life get so complicated?
 How a bout a rummage sale instead?